|Typical street on Mt. Vernon's North Side;|

 Under Holmes, the Mt.
 Vernon schools gained a fine reputation.
 But the superintendent’s heart really lay back in the nineteenth century.
 After he retired and returned to his native Maine, he became fixated on a rundown Victorian mansion in Portland.
 He and his sister, Clara, bought it and started to restore it.
 He died not long after, in 1948.

 Today the Victoria Mansion is a flourishing tourist attraction and the Mt.
-Vernon public schools are in ruins.
+Vernon public schools have seen far better days.

 See posts November 2, 2015; November 23, 2015; December 21 2015; May 18.
 2016.